The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory

 Chromatic homotopy theory is a powerful tool to study periodic phenomena in stable homotopy theory by analyzing the algebraic geometry of smooth one-parameter formal groups.
 More precisely, the moduli stack of formal groups has a stratification by height, which corresponds to localization with respect to the Morava $K$-theories $K(n)$, $n \geq 0$.
 As the height increases, this stratification carries increasingly more information about the stable homotopy category, but also becomes increasingly harder to understand.

 At height 0, localizing with respect to $K(0)$ corresponds to rationalization.
-At height $n \geq 1$, the $K(n)$-local sphere $L_{K(n)}\mathbb{S}$ is equivalent to $E_n^{h\mathbb{G}_n}$ \cite{DevinatzHopkins}, where $E_n$ is the height-$n$ Lubin--Tate theory and $\mathbb{G}_n$ is a profinite group called the Morava stabilizer group.
+At height $n \geq 1$, the $K(n)$-local sphere $L_{K(n)}S^0$ is equivalent to $E_n^{h\mathbb{G}_n}$ \cite{DevinatzHopkins}, where $E_n$ is the height-$n$ Lubin--Tate theory and $\mathbb{G}_n$ is a profinite group called the Morava stabilizer group.
 One can analyze $E_n^{h\mathbb{G}_n}$ by further decomposing it into smaller building blocks of the form $E_n^{hG}$, where $G$ is a finite subgroup of $\mathbb{G}_n$.